 So, what is wellness tourism?
 While it can be many things, wellness tourism is generally regarded to be health-related services that aren’t medical treatments provided by people who aren’t doctors or nurses.
 Health-conscious people often travel to Thailand for better physical and mental wellbeing.

 There are many types of activities that can be categorized as wellness tourism, including:

 - Nutrition education

 - Alternative medicine

-Purchasing an international health insurance plan can provide real peace of mind, especially if you reach out to a health insurance broker like Pacific Prime Thailand.
-Contact the experts at Pacific Prime Thailand to source the perfect international medical insurance plan for your specific needs and budget.
-Contact the experts at Pacific Prime Thailand today!
+Purchasing international insurance can provide peace of mind, especially if you reach out to a health insurance broker like Pacific Prime.
+Contact our team of experts at Pacific Prime Thailand for the most suitable international health insurance plan and a free quote comparison service today!